Kaithi (2019 film): Impact

 Kaithi received appreciation from several members of the film fraternity, including Gautham Vasudev Menon heaped praise on the film's trailer saying it as "intense and theatre worthy".
 Karthik Subbaraj called the film as "kick-ass film with lot of Wow moments through out", while Mahesh Babu, who watched the film, praised Lokesh for the exclusion of songs and technical brilliance, as a "welcome change" for the industry.
 Cinematographer P. C. Sreeram, who watched the film through Hotstar, called it as "an edge of the seat experience".
 He further praised Lokesh's direction and Sathyan Sooryan's (an apprentice of Sreeram) work in the film.
 Lokesh, in an interview with an online portal, stated that Vijay, who signed him for directing Master (2021), during the post-production of Kaithi, had watched the final rushes of the film before its release.
 He further stated that Vijay appreciated his work in the film and congratulated him before the release.

 The film's success made Lokesh a most sought director in Tamil cinema who later worked on several projects of top actors.
 Arjun Das, who played the main antagonist, Anbu, received praise for his characterisation and performance and his loud bass voice for the character gained him a huge following.
 Lokesh roped him for Master.
 Further, Arjun Das' Andhaghaaram, which completed production in 2014 but remained unreleased for more than six years following exhibitors' refusal to distribute the film, citing lack of prominent faces, was presented by director Atlee in 2020, following Arjun Das' popularity after in Kaithi, and released directly through Netflix the same year.

 Kaithi's success had trade analysts researching about how commercial films without featuring songs but become hits are a rarity in Tamil cinema.
 Film producer-cum-analyst G. Dhananjayan examined that "For certain type of films, songs are not required while for others, right inclusion of songs satisfy audience who are looking for entertainment as the key element [...]
 Directors like Sridhar, K Balachander, Bharathirajaa, Balu Mahendra, Mahendran, Mani Ratnam, Shankar have used songs effectively to communicate their stories and not as commercial elements [...]
 If such approach is followed by other filmmakers, the necessity of songs in films would be unquestioned".

 The film revived the popularity of the song "Jumbalakka", composed by A. R. Rahman from the film En Swasa Kaatre (1999); in a scene from Kaithi where the students play an assortment of songs using a music player in loud volume to distract the prisoners from commandeering instructions to their comrades outside the police station.
 The song became a trend after the release of the film.
-The film's screenplay was released as book published by Pesaamozhi Publications on January 2023.
+The film's screenplay was released as book published by Pesaamozhi Publications in January 2023.